-The workplace is a likely source of stress — but you're not powerless to the effects of stress at work.
+Your job is a likely source of stress, but you're not powerless to the effects of stress at work.
 Effectively coping with job stress can benefit both your professional and personal life.
 Here's help taking charge.

 Identify your stress triggers

 Your personality, experiences and other unique characteristics all influence the way you respond to and cope with stress.
-Situations and events that are distressing for your colleagues might not bother you in the least — or you might be particularly sensitive to certain stressors that don't seem to faze other people.
+Situations and events that are distressing for your colleagues might not bother you in the least.
+Or you might be particularly sensitive to certain stressors that don't seem to bother other people.

 To begin coping with stress at work, identify your stress triggers.

 For a week or two, record the situations, events and people who cause you to have a negative physical, mental or emotional response.
-Include a brief description of each situation, such as:
+Include a brief description of each situation, answering questions such as:

 - Where were you?